SangonomiyaSakunovi/MMO_FantasyOfSango_PhotonServer_UnityClient_EntityFramework_SQLServer/README.md

 Now you can test the Login and Register function.

 Function has developed:
-BaseEnvironment, Register, Login, PlayerWeaponInfoSQL_Server， WeaponDetail
+BaseEnvironment, Register, Login, PlayerWeaponInfoSQL_Server， WeaponDetail，AttackSystem

 Function under develop:
-PlayerWeaponInfoSQL_Client
+ElementSystem

 Attention: the WeaponDetail is a new solution, and that means it can develop in Team Mode, and make no effect in Server!
 The more exciting function is I give a API to help Numercial Developer use less code, only no more than 10 lines to convert your ExcelInfo into the SQL Server!
 You may noticed that all the Info is Enum, it`s so convinent for the Message transfer between Client and Server!